Vouyeuz/OJT-BuildModernProjectsWithReact/README.md

 ✓ 30.
 Solution: Adding a Redux Flow<br>

 ### 4. DEALING WITH SIDE EFFECTS
 ✓ 31.
-Why Do You Need Redux Thunk?<br>
+Why Do You Need Redux Thunk?

+      for side-effect logic management that can't be handle perfectly using redux

 ✓ 32.
-How Does Redux Thunk Work?<br>
+How Does Redux Thunk Work?

+      its responsibility just like actions file that defined what kind of fetching actions needed to trigger state-change through reducers.

+      in sort, still dependent to redux flux, but thunks.js file role is as actions.js file siblings that solely handle communication via server, or any async logic.

+      that's why redux-thunk also need development version of bable: @babel/plugin-transform-runtime in order to handle async behaviour.

+      => defined thunk actions through actions.js
+      => export them into thunks.js to be proccess
+      => further proccess by its respective component depends on the result

 ✓ 33.
-Adding Redux Thunk to React<br>
+Adding Redux Thunk to React

+      => npm i redux-thunk redux-devtools-extension @babel/runtime
+      => npm i --save-dev @babel/plugin-transform-runtime

+      => .babelrc
+      "plugins": ["@babel/plugin-transform-runtime"]

+      => store.js
+      import { ..., ..., applyMiddleware } from "redux";
+      import thunk from "redux-thunk";
+      import { composeWithDevTools } from "redux-devtools-extension";

+      export const configureStore = () =>
+        //add args for thunk inside createStore function createStore(persistedReducer, composeWithDevTools(applyMiddleware(thunk)));

 ✓ 34.
 Creating a Thunk<br>
 ✓ 35.
 The Todos API<br>
 ✓ 36.
 Async Thunks